 - If you find that you still have streaks after you’ve cleaned your window, simply rinse with clear water to help remove any of the remaining cleaning solution.

-1. If you’re going to purchase a solution, use a commercial cleaner from a brand that you trust, such as our Pella Glass and Window Cleaner.
+1. If you’re going to purchase a solution, use a commercial cleaner from a brand that you trust.

 2. You can also use a pre-mixed vinegar-based solution, or even make your own with our simple window cleaning DIY below.